ntando33/alx-low_level_programming/README.md

-this is a repository on C language programming
+this is a repository for c program